 Retail NPS

-Any citizen of India, aged between 18 and 70 years, willing to join NPS directly under All citizens model and not through employer, is said to be a retail subscriber.
-Any self-employed or salaried individual can open NPS account provided he / she fulfils the eligibility criteria and contributes at periodic intervals during the work life period to build up sizeable corpus for his / her retirement and draw pension post retirement.
+Any citizen of India, aged between 18 and 85 years, willing to join NPS directly under the All-Citizens Model and not through an employer, is considered a Retail Subscriber.
+Any self-employed or salaried individual can open an NPS account, provided he/she fulfils the prescribed eligibility criteria and KYC requirements, and contributes periodically during the working years to build a sizeable retirement corpus and draw a pension after retirement.

 Eligibility